Starting a blog has never been easy as it is now.

 Rebecca of Hello Metrics says

-Building social media fan base and traction on platforms like Facebook and Instagram takes time, as does SEO.
+Building social media fan base and traction on platforms like Facebook and Instagram take time, as does SEO.
 But with Pinterest, new bloggers can see immediate results by regularly pinning images and joining groups.
-Tools like Tailwind are great to help you increase your traffic from Pinterest quickly!
+Tools like Tailwind help you quickly increase your traffic from Pinterest!

 It’s a common misconception that Pinterest is just for food bloggers and interior decorators.
 You’ll find people searching and browsing Pinterest for all topics, from marketing advice to graphic design to home improvement.
 Don’t let the presumed “typical niches” on Pinterest deter you from Pinterest.”